wp-plugins/flyzoo/readme.txt

 ####Live Support Chat: increase sales and conversions####

-A must-have for your e-commerce: monitor your visitors with real-time tracking and invite your best prospects to chat.
+A must-have for your e-commerce: monitor your visitors with real time tracking and invite your best prospects to chat.
-All the relevant informations are available, real-time, at a glance:
+All the relevant informations are available, real time, at a glance:

 * Current visited page URL and Title
 * Pageviews